wso2/docs-mi/en/docs/learn/examples/inbound-endpoint-examples/inbound-endpoint-kafka.md

-# Using the Kafka Inbound Endpoint
+# How to use a Kafka Inbound Endpoint

 ## Example use case